The Ethnology Institute of National Academy of Sciences of Ukraine

 Received a Jerzy Giedroyc Award for Ph.D. thesis “Ethnic groups in Galicia in the interwar period (1919–1939): demographic and ethno-cultural processes”.

-Hanna Zaremba-Kosovych (1990), PhD in Sociology, is working as a Junior Research Fellow in the Department of Social Anthropology of Ethnology Institute of National Academy of Sciences of Ukraine (Lviv).
+Hanna Zaremba-Kosovych (1990), PhD in Sociology, is working as a Research Fellow in the Department of Social Anthropology of Ethnology Institute of National Academy of Sciences of Ukraine (Lviv).
 The topic of her thesis is “Specifics of representations about social justice among Ukrainian labor migrants”.
 Hanna Zaremba-Kosovych works as analyst and researcher in the projects: First Ukrainian migration platform, Transnational Migration in Transition: Transformative Characteristics of Temporary Mobility of People, Local Self-Government and Rule of Law in Ukraine.

 She has participated in the international courses and training in France, Belgium, Hungary, Sweden and Italy.